Roman Catholic

 en.wikipedia.org

-[access: 2021.09.29] RC deanery — i.a. in Romuald Traugutt's State Gymnasium and Polish School Society's Gymnasium; also: chaplain of branches of the Polish Scouting Association ZHP and units of the Polish Red Cross PCK
+[access: 2021.09.29] RC deanery — i.a. in Romuald Traugutt's State Gymnasium and Polish School Society's Gymnasium; also: from 1925 auxilliary chaplain of the Brest garrison of the Polish Army; chaplain of the troops of the Polish Scouting Association ZHP and units of the Polish Red Cross PCK

 today: Brest, Brest dist., Brest reg., Belarus